-Trump defends sharing 'terrorism' facts with Russians | The Japan Times
+Trump claims 'absolute right' to share info with Russia | The Japan Times

 The CIA and the Office of the Director of National Intelligence have declined to comment.

 The U.S. official said that Trump boasted about his access to classified intelligence in last week’s meeting with Lavrov and Kislyak.
-An excerpt to an official transcript of the meeting reveals that Trump told them, “I get great intel.
+An excerpt from an official transcript of the meeting reveals that Trump told them, “I get great intel.
 I have people brief me on great intel every day,” he said.

-Kislyak has been a central player in the snowballing controversy surrounding possible coordination between Trump’s campaign and Russia’s election meddling.
+Kislyak has been a central player in the snowballing controversy surrounding possible coordination between Trump’s campaign and Russia’s meddling in the 2016 presidential campaign.

 The revelations drew strong condemnation from Democrats and a rare rebuke of Trump from some Republican lawmakers.
 White House officials denounced the report, saying the president did not disclose intelligence sources or methods to the Russians, though officials did not deny that classified information was disclosed in the May 10 meeting.